JWST Coronagraphy in ETC

 The example ETC computations below capture the current scope of functionalities for coronagraphy and are limited to only the standard coronagraphic sequence elements 1 and 3, listed above, because the ADI processing is not currently supported by the ETC.

-in the absence of on-sky data, it is hard to predict the PSF stability to the degree that has been achieved with Hubble Space Telescope.
+in the absence of on-sky data, it is hard to predict PSF stability to the degree that has been achieved with the Hubble Space Telescope.
 As a consequence, until we get data, the ETC does not support either ADI or SGD—only RDI.

-In its current implementation, the ETC is mainly useful for two tasks: (1) investigating detector saturation and (2) computing the signal-to-noise ratio (SNR) of a faint companion source under the ideal contrast assumption.
+In its current implementation, the ETC is mainly useful for 2 tasks: (1) investigating detector saturation and (2) computing the signal-to-noise ratio (SNR) of a faint companion source under the ideal contrast assumption.
 Ideal contrast is the most optimistic assumption possible because it assumes one type of noise is dominant: the counting statistics of collected photons (shot noise).
 See Contrast Considerations for JWST High-Contrast Imaging for more information about the "ideal" assumption.

 The ETC treats residual flat field noise.
 The flat field error is a division by ~1 (the flat field is normalized), with a variance of 1/ff_electrons.
 Note that the value of the flat field response is constant for multiple exposures and multiple integrations, so Nexposures > 1 does not decrease the residual flat field noise.
 To reduce it, a user either has to improve the flat field or dither with >1 pixel offsets.
 The most apparent effect for everyday ETC use is that residual flat field noise sets an upper limit on the achievable SNR.